TeslaRom-N/Feature-List/README.md

 - Always show screen on time
 - No more "miscellaneous" battery drain
 - Add GZRoms App to About phone
-- allow to disable round corners for cards
+- Slim Recents: allow to disable round corners for cards

 ...and more